redmic-project/docker-docker-deploy/README.md

 ## Actions

-* **deploy**: Perform a service deployment on a remote Docker environment.
+* **deploy**: Perform a service deployment at a Docker environment.
 Contains 3 stages:
-  * *prepare-deploy*: Copy resources to remote environment (*compose* files, service configurations...), prepare environment variables and directories, etc.
+  * *prepare-deploy*: Check dependencies, copy resources to deployment target host (*compose* files, service configurations...), prepare environment variables and directories, etc.
-  * *do-deploy*: Launch service on Docker environment.
-Both standard (using `docker compose`) and *Swarm* (using `docker stack deploy`) modes are supported on remote Docker environment, but *Swarm* mode is recommended (even for single-node clusters).
+  * *do-deploy*: Launch service at deployment target host.
+Both standard (using `docker compose`) and *Swarm* (using `docker stack deploy`) modes are supported (deprecated versions too), but *Swarm* mode is recommended (even for single-node clusters).
   * *check-deploy*: Once deployment is done, this stage waits a defined time period for the service to being up and running (or stopped after run successfully).
 If service status remains stable after several checks, then it is considered successfully deployed.
-* **create-nets**: Prepare remote environment creating Docker networks which are external to service definition (not created by service deployment itself, defined as *external* in compose files).
+* **create-nets**: Prepare deployment target host environment creating Docker networks which are external to service definition (not created by service deployment itself, defined as *external* in compose files).
 * **relaunch**: Force a previously deployed service to update, relaunching it with the same service configuration.
 Available only for *Swarm* mode.

 ## Usage